flownerd/utils/README.md

 }

 func main() {
   var user User

+  // Defining the reader
+  reader := bufio.NewReader(os.Stdin)

+  // Create a variable from Struct Inputs input := inputs.Input{
+    Buffer:        reader, // default os.Stdin
+    NotShowOutput: false,  // Show the user message, can be true so the output will be empty.
+  }

- user.UserName = inputs.ReadString("What is your name?\n")
+  user.UserName = input.ReadString("What is your name?\n")
- user.Age = inputs.ReadInt("How old are you?\n")
+  user.Age = input.ReadInt("How old are you?\n")
- user.FavoriteNumber = inputs.ReadFloat("What is your favorite number?\n")
+  user.FavoriteNumber = input.ReadFloat("What is your favorite number?\n")
- user.OwnsADog = inputs.ReadBool("Do you own a dog (y/n)?\n")
+  user.OwnsADog = input.ReadBool("Do you own a dog (y/n)?\n")
   fmt.Printf("Your name is %s, and you are %d years old.
 Your favourite number is %.2f.
 Owns a dog: %t.\n", user.UserName, user.Age, user.FavoriteNumber, user.OwnsADog)
 }
 ```